 Some general education courses also serve as introductions to King's online majors.
 ENGL 2110 20th and 21st Century World Literature or ENGL 2160 Literature and the American Identity presents students with examples of the English Online major.
 HIST 2110 20th and 21st Century Global History, HIST 2161 U.S. to 1877, or HIST 2162 U.S. 1877 to the Present introduce History Online.
-RELG 1001 Foundations of Christian Faith and Practice introduces Religious Studies Online.
 PSYC 1520 Introductory Psychology familiarizes students with the Psychology program.